Dimdim03/Dimdim03/README.md

 - 👋 Hi, I’m Dennise Dimaano
-- 👀 I’m interested in working with start up sellers
+- 👀 I’m passionate in helping start up sellers
 - 💞️ I’m looking to collaborate on FBA clients and or FBM
+- 💼 I specialize in Product Reseach and Product Listing
 - 📫 How to reach me please contact me on my upwork profile https://www.upwork.com/freelancers/~0131645dc630b1c32c
 <!---
 Dimdim03/Dimdim03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.